ucsd-cse12-f22/ucsd-cse12-f22.github.io/syllabus.md

     **Example:** On an open assignment, a student posts the recursive method calls they used to solve a problem you were struggling with.
-Your code should say “//I used the code from https://piazza.com/class/id-of-post”.
+Your comment should say “//I used the code from https://piazza.com/class/id-of-post”.

     **Example:** You and another student sit next to each other, and point out mistakes and errors to one another as you work through the assignment.
 As a result, your solutions are substantially similar.
-    Your code should say “//I collaborated with Firstname Lastname to develop my solution.”
+    Your comment should say “//I collaborated with Firstname Lastname to develop my solution.”

   - You cannot share an entire repository of code or paste an entire solution